Are Euro Stoxx 50 CFD fees low at FP Markets as of October 2023?

 Apart from trading fees, brokers may also charge non-trading fees such as account maintenance, deposit/withdrawal, and inactivity fees, which can increase your overall costs.

 Disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73.85% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 What is the Euro Stoxx 50?

-The Euro Stoxx 50 (ticker symbol: EUSTX50) is a stock market index that tracks the performance of the 50 largest companies in the Eurozone, which is the group of countries that use the euro as their official currency.
-It includes companies from various sectors and several different stock markets, such as BASF, BMW, Siemens and Nordea Bank.
-For a full list of member companies and more details, check the index's official website.
+The Euro Stoxx 50 (EUSTX50) is a stock market index consisting of the 50 largest companies in the Eurozone, the countries that use the euro as their official currency.
+It covers various sectors and multiple stock markets, and includes companies such as BASF, BMW, Siemens, and Nordea Bank.
+Check the index's official website for a full list of member companies and more details.

 Looking for a CFD broker?